Chester County Property Division Attorneys

 Determining how your property should be divided and what is “fair” is a monumental task.
 You can face several roadblocks when dealing with a divorce, from your spouse refusing to share all financial details to unfair premarital agreements.
 In any case, being represented by a skilled Chester County family law attorney is absolutely necessary to secure your future post-divorce.

 At the Law Offices of Sheryl R. Rentz, P.C., our lead attorney has more than 25 years of experience working with clients to achieve positive results after their divorces.
 We thoroughly understand Chester County’s divorce laws and can provide assistance when dividing your property, advocating for alimony and/or child support, and protecting your assets.
-To discuss your case in more detail, schedule a free consultation by calling our office toll-free at (866) 290-9292.
+To discuss your case in more detail, schedule a free consultation by calling our office at (610) 645-0100.